In a world of Whatsapp, Messenger, and Instagram, the way we communicate has changed.

 Especially those that focus on authentication of consent or run litigation scrubs from known predatory litigators.

-You can use tools like TrustedForm to stay compliant.
+You can use tools like TrustedForm for TCPA compliant lead generation.

 It filters your potential leads and helps you stay out of trouble.